Blossom Carousel Logo

 npm install @blossom-carousel/vue

-import "@blossom-carousel/core/style.css";
+import "@blossom-carousel/vue/style.css";

 Component structure